hushmirror/docs/mining/solo-mining.md

 <img height=100% width=100% src="../images/knomp-hush-miner.png">

-1. Also check the status of 192.168.33.101:8080 in your web browser and click around to see that it is working!
+1. Also check the command line on the desktop computer to see any messages that it is working.

 ## To-Do Items to Clarify

-* Not sure if the address & tAddress are the same t-address in the pool_config file.
-* Not sure if the ASIC miner "leaving" and "re-joining" the pool constantly is normal or a setting that needs to be changed.
 * Have to test this further...

 ## Mining support